Jayamuga/E-commerce/README.md

 # E-Commerce Website

 ## Overview
-This is a full-stack e-commerce web application built with **Spring Boot (Java)** for the backend, **Angular** for the frontend, and **PostgreSQL** for the database.
+This is a full-stack e-commerce web application built with **Spring Boot (Java)** for the backend, **Html,css** for the frontend, and **PostgreSQL** for the database.
 The application allows users to browse products, manage a shopping cart, place orders, and process payments.
 Admin users can manage products, inventory, and orders.

 ---